 Community-Based Writing was a concept introduced in my graduate teaching course at Clemson University, taught by Dr. Michael Neal.
 Community-Based Writing encourages and promotes creative inquiry in all sorts of classes; students look for issues within their immediate communities (ranging from their school campus to the larger metro area where they live) and identify a problem.
 Students then research and propose a solution to their chosen community issues and present their projects to their peers.
 Depending on the availability of technology at the various places I have taught, students have presented these projects as business plans (for ENG 203, Business Writing) or in the format of standard school presentations, with posters, flyers, etc. You may view a sample of the basic version of a Community-Based Business Writing Assignment here.

 This project generally requires students to work in groups (which they chose, often no more than a four or five students per group) and students must assign individual tasks to each group member (this works well in upper level and lower level courses in terms of group responsibility).
 Furthermore, students also must evaluate each other’s performance in terms of their effort and attendance, which effects the eventual individual student’s final grade.
 I continued to incorporate these projects into all my courses at Jefferson Community & Technical College, but Clemson University’s requirement that all students have laptop computers enabled me to require students to film and edit their own commercials.
 By 2013 at USC-Beaufort, technology had advanced to the point where students could almost film and edit commercials on their cell phones.
 These commercials worked off of a previous unit on visual rhetoric and advertising that is a common component in freshman composition courses.
 In schools where technology is not as readily available, students present their ideas in class in various multimedia forms.
+In 2015 and 2019, I linked the assignment to USCB’s QEP – it’s a very flexible assignment.
 You are welcome to view the efforts of my USC-Beaufort & Clemson students (below) in order to gain an example of the scope of the Community-Based Writing Assignment.

 “Solar Panels Save Money” : Students illustrate how solar panels could lower energy costs at USCB.